syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 section.PageSetup.Orientation = PageOrientation.Landscape
 section.PageSetup.Margins.All = 72
 section.PageSetup.Borders.LineWidth = 2
-'Adds a paragraph to created section
+'Sets the PrinterPaperTray value for FirstPageTray  in page setup options section.PageSetup.FirstPageTray = PrinterPaperTray.EnvelopeFeed 'Sets the PrinterPaperTray value for OtherPagesTray in page setup options section.PageSetup.OtherPagesTray = PrinterPaperTray.MiddleBin 'Adds a paragraph to created section
 Dim paragraph As IWParagraph = section.AddParagraph()
 'Appends the text to the created paragraph.